 Stuffed Kongs –your dog could be entertained for hours with one of these hollow rubber toys filled with something tasty like peanut butter, cream cheese, or banana, or stuffed with wet dog food and frozen to make it last!

 Plenty of walkies – a good run helps to tire your dog before you leave them home alone, so they’re more relaxed and likely to snooze through your absence.

 Brain games – mental exercise is also good for tiring dogs.
 A clicker training session before you leave can help them relax too.

-To help your puppy deal with being home alone and reduce the likelihood of them developing separation anxiety and being uncomfortable home alone, watch our video below.
-Dr Emily Blackwell Phd CCAB, Senior Lecture in Companion Animal Behaviour & Welfare at University of Bristol explains how to best help your new pup:
+To help your puppy deal with being home alone and reduce the likelihood of them developing separation anxiety, watch our video below.
+Dr Emily Blackwell PhD CCAB, Senior Lecturer in Companion Animal Behaviour & Welfare at University of Bristol, explains how to best help your new pup:

 In more severe cases, your dog may need complex counter-conditioning and desensitisation.
 It’s important to only do this kind of work with guidance from a vet or the right behavioural expert.

-Remember always, if your dog struggles with separation anxiety, they can’t help their behaviour – and they’ll need your help to feel happier and more confident home alone.
-Just like when friends and family members are struggling with life’s challenges, patience, understanding and love will make the world of difference to your dog.
+Keep in mind that if your dog struggles with separation anxiety, they can’t help their behaviour – and they’ll need your help to feel happier and more confident when home alone.
+Just like when friends and family members are struggling with life’s challenges - patience, understanding and love will make the world of difference to your dog.

 *Blackwell, E. J., Bradshaw, J. W. D. & Casey, R. A. (2013).
 Fear responses to noises in domestic dogs: Prevalence, risk factors and co-occurrence with other fear related behaviour.
 Applied Animal Behaviour Science, 145, 15-25.